 Lonza acquires Zelam, a research-focused chemical company based in New Zealand that develops and manufactures products for wood protection and crop protection.

-Lonza expands single-use manufacturing capacity in its Slough (UK) facility.
+Lonza expanded single-use manufacturing capacity in its Slough (UK) facility.

-Lonza acquires Triangle Research Lab, a hepatocyte provider based in North Carolina (USA).
+Lonza acquired Triangle Research Lab, a hepatocyte provider based in North Carolina (USA).

-Lonza acquires InterHealth Nutraceuticals, based in Benicia, CA (USA), which is a leader in research, development, manufacture and marketing of proprietary, value-added nutritional ingredients for use in dietary supplements.
+Lonza acquired InterHealth Nutraceuticals, based in Benicia, CA (USA), which is a leader in research, development, manufacture and marketing of proprietary, value-added nutritional ingredients for use in dietary supplements.

-Lonza and Sanofi enter into a strategic partnership to establish a large-scale biologics production facility.
+Lonza and Sanofi entered into a strategic partnership to establish a large-scale biologics production facility.

-Lonza completes acquisition of Capsugel to create leading integrated solutions provider to the global pharma and consumer healthcare and nutrition industries.
+Lonza completed acquisition of Capsugel to create leading integrated solutions provider to the global pharma and consumer healthcare and nutrition industries.